 Date of Birth:

 School:

 Designated Safeguarding Lead:

 Date safety plan agreed:

 Date of review:

 School S Safety Plan:

-Assessment and Tr reatment Service (ATS)
+eatment Service (ATS)

-definitive list.
-The level of supervision required is likely to vary and
+The following questions are not intended to be an exhaustive or should be assessed on a case-by-case basis taking into account t definitive list.
+The level of supervision required is likely to vary and the context of the HSB and the educational setting.

 Harmful Sexual Behaviour

 What was the context of the HSB?
 Was it spontaneous or planned?
 Frequency, duration, severity?
 One or multiple victims?
 Where did the behaviour take place?
 Was there any force, threat, coercion?
 Where What To whom Has the young person been spoken to about their behaviour?
 What was their response?
 Are they able to think about ways in which they could keep themselves safe?
 What are their ideas?
 Are staff aware of what to do in the event of further incidents of problematic or harmful sexual behaviour, how to record these incidents or concerns and who to seek support from?
 3.

-Adult support

 Have key staff members been made aware of the HSB allegation and of the supervision plan?
 Does the young person know who is aware and who they can access support from?
-How will you support the young person's emotional wall being?
-Is there a key adult in school who has built.
 5.

-well-being?
+How will you support the young person's emotional well-being?
 Is there a key adult in school who has built a relationship with the young person and could be an